 “We are seeing savings because we use the batteries to supply power during the most expensive time of the day… we are very happy with these batteries, which keep getting better over time.” – Bosco Printed Circuits Director Philip Verheul

 Bosco Printed Circuits ZBM2 benefits

-South Africa’s largest manufacturer of printed circuits, Bosco Printed Circuits, has eliminated twice a week power cuts that had disrupted production, delayed deliveries and cost more than 100,000 rand a year by deploying Redflow ZBM2 zinc-bromine batteries.
-Bosco has also reduced its electricity costs by minimising grid use during peak demand periods in the morning and evening
+South Africa’s largest manufacturer of printed circuits, Bosco Printed Circuits, has eliminated twice a week power cuts that had disrupted production, delayed deliveries and cost more than 100,000 rands a year by deploying Redflow ZBM2 zinc-bromine batteries.
+Bosco has also reduced its electricity costs by minimizing grid use during peak demand periods in the morning and evening

 – when charges increase by 300-400 percent – by running the production line on solar-generated energy and off-peak power stored in its 14 ZBM2 batteries.

 - Location: Johannesburg, South Africa